mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_uri_get_service.rst

 Description
 -----------

-Returns the SRV service name of a MongoDB URI.
+Returns the SRV host and domain name of a MongoDB URI.

 Returns
 -------